DireDireCrocs/Youtubarr/README.md

 - Replace YOUR_TOKEN with your LIDARR_TOKEN from .env.
 - Save it.

-Lidarr will now treat Tubarr as a source of artists.
+Lidarr will now treat Youtubarr as a source of artists.